 Once he was clear of the doorway, five more bergfolk in simpler uniforms marched in and stood against one of the walls.
 They lowered the heads of their pikes, pointing them at the two pirates.
 One of them sneezed and wiped bluish-green mucus on the roll of buffing cloth, which made him sneeze louder.
-The one in charge, for that is the only thing a fancy uniform can mean, cleared his throat.
+The one in charge, for that was the only thing the fancy uniform could mean, cleared his throat.
 The sneezy soldier stood up straight and contorted his wide face into a myriad of horrid shapes to keep it quiet.

 “Maintaat quyy faivaaalituk icicaat?
 Sontaaqay lyyt falsificataati?” the wreath-beard asked in Merdidu.

 “Premièritaq, jetaak doiquat m’excusitaak,” Rob answered, “commqaaat leti garquuat esti mitak et ni peuutluk pastik utilitak lesti maanuk det Swimmr.”